leotiger/grav-plugin-backup-manager/README.md

 Users of emerging projects like Grav need freedom.
 Backup and archive facilities that work hazzle-free, offer confidence.
 Pages, content, media: users want to be free, easy...
-But it's not only about user inspired opportunities, this backup manager offers a lot toç admins as well.
+But it's not only about opportunities and freedom, this backup manager offers a lot to admins as well.
 And there's more to come if this plugin receives some positive feedback!

 And yeah: invited to contribute!